Things to know before you travel. Budapest Airport to city: bus 200E and 100E info

 Food: Best Budapest restaurants

-From traditional Hungarian food to street food, fancy to affordable restaurants – this is your lucky day, we have a nice and trusted guide for Budapest food for you!
+From traditional Hungarian food to street food, fancy to affordable restaurants – this is your lucky day, we have an hungarian restaurant Budapest Guide for you!

 Exotic retro public transport